TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 12/Ezekiel 12.20.md

 ---

-And the cities that are inhabited shall be laid waste, and the land shall be a desolation; and ye shall know that I am Jehovah.
+The cities that are inhabited shall be laid waste, and the land shall be a desolation; and you shall know that I am Yahweh.